Being a youth and being broke is one hell of a time as you have to carve out for mischievous ways to get money from family and friends.

 On the other hand, there are many working mothers who can’t go with their kids to work and require someone to take care of them but can’t employ a nanny.
 Now that’s where you come in handy.
 All you need is a spacious room(s) with a collection of gaming/playing apparatus for kids.

 9. Cleaning Services

-There is a major deficit in cleaning sector where the providers of cleaning services are way low than the clients hence venturing into the cleaning sector either commercial or residential cleaning.
+There is a major deficit in the cleaning sector where the providers of cleaning services are way low than the clients hence venturing into the cleaning sector either commercial or residential cleaning.
 This one requires you to work in groups of around 5 to 10 and also for a start the money needed to buying cleaning equipment cannot be raised by one person hence a group will work perfectly here.

 10. Fruit Vending and Juice Production business

 Many Kenyans prefer taking rawly blended and prepared juice to other industrial made juices full of additives.
 Starting a fruit vending and a juice production business and setting it up in a strategic place will obviously make a good sale.